2.1) Radiation Upwards

 Figure 5.
 Charts of radiation downward

-It can be seen that there is less radiation downwards and it again stays very close to the antenna but does not simply build up as it travels downwards along the surface.
-It does in fact, increase for the first 20° or so and then reduce as it travels down the antenna the same way as the REFLECTED current in the antenna reduces as it travels down.
+It can be seen that there is a lower magnitude of radiation downwards and that it originates from just above the centre of the antenna.
 There is no sign of a side lobe this time and it is not obvious from the data collected so far to establish exactly what is happening.

-The near field radiation from a monopole antenna is complex to understand and with the data collected in this article there is insufficient information to make an accurate assessment of what is happening.
-As already stated, a more detailed analysis will be made after a latter article on polarisation.
+The near field radiation from a grounded monopole antenna is complex to understand and with the data collected in this article there is insufficient information to make an accurate assessment of what is happening.
+As already stated, more will be revealed in the articles on wave tilt and polarisation, particularly with a more detailed analysis in the latter article on wave tilt.

 This basic measurement method could be extended to other antenna types and could possibly enable an approximate picture of current distribution to be built up for structures that do no lend themselves to the current transformer method of measurement i.e. a discone made from sheet metal.